Dengue virus: Vaccine research

-Only one vaccine for dengue is currently approved in 11 countries (Mexico, the Philippines, Indonesia, Brazil, El Salvador, Costa Rica, Paraguay, Guatemala, Peru, Thailand, and Singapore).
+Two types of dengue vaccine have been approved and are commercially available.
+On 5 December 2022 the European Medicines Agency approved Qdenga, a live tetravalent attenuated vaccine for adults, adolescents and children from four years of age.
+The 2016 vaccine Dengvaxia is only recommended in individuals who have been previously infected, or in populations with a high rate of prior infection by age nine.
+Dengvaxia has been approved in 11 countries (Mexico, the Philippines, Indonesia, Brazil, El Salvador, Costa Rica, Paraguay, Guatemala, Peru, Thailand, and Singapore).

 Several vaccines are under development by private and public researchers.
 Developing a vaccine against the disease is challenging.
 With four different serotypes of the virus that can cause the disease, the vaccine must immunize against all four types to be effective.
 Vaccination against only one serotype could possibly lead to severe dengue hemorrhagic shock when infected with another serotype due to antibody-dependent enhancement.
-When infected with dengue virus, the immune system produces cross-reactive antibodies that provide immunity to that particular serotype.
+When infected with Dengue virus, the immune system produces cross-reactive antibodies that provide immunity to that particular serotype.
 However, these antibodies are incapable of neutralizing other serotypes upon reinfection and actually increase viral replication.
 When macrophages consume the 'neutralized' virus, the virus is able to replicate within the macrophage, causing disease.
-These cross-reactive, ineffective antibodies ease access of virus into macrophages, which induces more severe disease (dengue hemorrhagic fever, dengue shock syndrome).
+These cross-reactive, ineffective antibodies ease access of the virus into macrophages, which induces more severe disease (dengue hemorrhagic fever, dengue shock syndrome).
 A common problem faced in dengue-endemic regions is when mothers become infected with dengue; after giving birth, offspring carry the immunity from their mother and are susceptible to hemorrhagic fever if infected with any of the other three serotypes.
 One vaccine was in phase III trials in 2012 and planning for vaccine usage and effectiveness surveillance had started.